Ovarian cancer biomarkers

 HER2 is a tyrosine kinase that dimerizes with members of the EGFR family for activity.
 Under normal conditions, HER2 acts to influence cellular migration, differentiation, and interactions between cells.

-HER2 mutants offer a well-established breast cancer biomarker, but its use as an ovarian cancer biomarker is more controversial15.
-In ovarian cancer, HER2 expression is more commonly seen in the serous subtype, in older patients, and in patients with advanced-stage and high-grade differentiation cancers, leading to poor patient prognosis for ovarian cancer patients3.
+HER2 mutants offer a well-established breast cancer biomarker, but their use as an ovarian cancer biomarker is more controversial.
+In ovarian cancer, HER2 expression is more commonly seen in the serous subtype, in older patients, and in patients with advanced-stage and high-grade differentiation cancers, leading to poor patient prognosis for ovarian cancer patients.
+When HER2 expression and its diagnostic or prognostic value in ovarian cancer compared to breast cancer are analyzed, HER2 is a much stronger predictive biomarker in breast cancer, while its role in ovarian cancer remains less clear and less frequently actionable.

 Osteopontin

 Osteopontin is a secreted, integrin-binding matrix phosphorylated glycoprotein that is overexpressed in many advanced cancers.
-It plays a role in many physiological and pathological processes; wound healing, inflammation, immune response, and tumorigenesis.
+It plays a role in many physiological and pathological processes, such as wound healing, inflammation, immune response, and tumorigenesis.
+Osteopontin is involved in ovarian tumorigenesis, contributing to the genetic and molecular mechanisms underlying the initiation and progression of ovarian cancer, and shows promise as a biomarker for early detection and prognosis.
 Osteopontin promotes ovarian cancer progression and cell survival and increases HIF-1alpha expression through the PI3-K/Akt pathway.
 Osteopontin may serve as a potential diagnostic biomarker for ovarian cancer, and could potentially influence cancer therapy and be used in the development of novel anti-tumor treatments.

 Programmed cell death protein 1 (PD1)